 You have sent emails to your email list, now you need to record and analyze every data point that you can collect.
 Here are some of the necessary metrics email marketers should collect:

 You need to keep an entry of the number of email addresses you've sent an email to.

 Total Emails Delivered:

-The “Emails delivered” metric will give you an insight into how many of your emails actually reached your audience's inbox.
+The “Emails delivered” metric will give you an insight into how many of your emails reached your audience's inbox.
 Not all emails that you send will be delivered, this is because you might have invalid email addresses in your list (typos, old inboxes that are no longer operational, spam, inboxes that were full at the time you sent the email, etc).

 Total Emails Opened:

-‘Total Emails Opened’ is another metrica you need to record.
+‘Total Emails Opened’ is another metric you need to record.
 When you send an email, it will only have an impact when the receiver opens it.
 The number of emails opened will give you an idea of how many people your message reached.
 You can use this data to send win-back emails in the future or remove inactive email addresses from your subscription list.

 “Total Clicks” on your emails is another important metric for your digital marketing campaign.
 The total clicks number shows you how many people clicked the link you sent them.
-This number shows how many of your emails were successful in bringing trafic to your site.
+This number shows how many of your emails were successful in bringing traffic to your site.

 Total number of Unsubscribes: